-While we might all argue that our own mother tongue is the easiest language in the world, linguists might suggest that Esperanto holds the #1 spot.
+While we might all argue that our mother tongue is the most straightforward language in the world, linguists might suggest that Esperanto holds the #1 spot.

 Reportedly, you can learn Esperanto in only one-third to one-fifth of the time it would take to learn any other auxiliary language.

-Even Duolingo has boarded the Esperanto bandwagon, providing the opportunity to learn this made-up language alongside some of the more traditional ones like Spanish, French, German, Italian, etc.
+Even Duolingo has boarded the Esperanto bandwagon, providing the opportunity to learn this made-up language alongside some of the more traditional ones like:

 English as a global language

-Barring any sort of international consensus on an auxiliary language, it looks like our society will continue to function according to the lingua franca paradigm for a while.
+Barring any international consensus on an auxiliary language, it looks like our society will continue to function according to the lingua franca paradigm for a while.

 Nowadays, it appears that economic success determines what languages rise to prominence in the international realm.

-This explains the modest boom that German has experienced in Europe.
+This fact explains the modest boom that German has experienced in Europe.